 Want to know when the best time to visit Bruges is?
 Don’t miss this step by step guide to help you plan your trip.

 Let’s face it – working out when to visit Bruges is no easy task.
 Bruges is a small city with a big reputation.
-Thronging crowds in the summer months can make it difficult to walk around and accommodation prices are high but it can get very cold (and dark) during the winter months.
+Thronging crowds in the summer months can make it difficult (read: a nightmare) to walk around and accommodation prices are high – but it can get very cold and dark during the winter months.

 This guide walks you through the best time of year to visit Bruges, plus the factors to consider when booking your trip.
 Let’s go.